amaterasutechnologies/amaterasu/doc/Wallet versions.md

 # 2.0.3 **WIP**

--Add CMC\ojacoin to Links menu
+-Add CMC\amaterasu to Links menu

 -Use new fake stake patch from PIVX